enaswansea/enaswansea.com/README.md

 Templates are a little messy (as in err on the end of having duplicate/repetitive templates).

+To figure out which template a page is using, navigate to the content directory (inside `content/`) and look at the filename of the `.txt` file.

 #### Backend

 Site backend structure is in `site/blueprints`.